The Extragalactic Distance Database: The Color-Magnitude Diagrams and Tip of the Red Giant Branch Distances Catalog

 \subsection{Zero-point and Color Calibration}

-Like any standard candle, it is necessary to know the intrinsic brightness of the target object to determine its distance from us.
+Like any \textbf{other} standard candle, it is necessary to know the intrinsic brightness of the target object to determine its distance from us.
 The absolute magnitude of the TRGB thus requires a zero-point calibration.
 The zero-point we use has been determined from horizontal branch distances to nearby dwarf spheroidal galaxies \citep{2007ApJ...661..815R}.
 In addition to a zero-point calibration, there is also a color dependence to the TRGB.
 This dependence arises from the fact that the magnitude of the TRGB is sensitive to both metallicity, and to a lesser extent the age of the population.
 Both of these dependencies are projected onto the direct observable color \citep{2011AJ....141..106J,2019ApJ...880...63M}.
 The \cite{2007ApJ...661..815R} paper provides both the zero-point and color calibrations in one relation.
 Independent relations are given for WFPC2 and ACS data, both in either F555W-F814W, or F606W-F814W colors.
+We use the median color of stars at the TRGB as the input color, with the errors determined via bootstrap resampling trials \citep{2014AJ....148....7W}.
 For the few optical WFC3/UVIS observations we have, we adopt WFC3 to ACS photometric transformations from \cite{2015ApJ...807..133J}.

 In addition to the optical bands, some of our data is taken in the near-infrared.
 This is typically the case when the target is at a low galactic latitude, such that the optical observations would be too severely affected by foreground extinction.
 Our near-infrared choice of calibration is presented by \cite{2014AJ....148....7W}, who use WFC3/IR data taken in F110W+F160W \citep{2012ApJS..198....6D}.
 The absolute calibration is then tied to the results from \cite{2007ApJ...661..815R}.
 The calibration is presented for both F110W and F160W bands.
 While observations in F160W are less sensitive to reddening, the absolute magnitude of the TRGB is nearly twice as sensitive to the color when compared to F110W.